faisalfaissi/Vehicle-Detection-with-Convolution-Neural-Network-/README.md

 ## Training

-Run the cnn model for 5 epox which gives accuracy 0.8398 with validation accuracy of 0.8796 using learning date of 0.001 with adam optimizer and 80% data used for tsing and 20% data used for validation.
+We ran the cnn model for 5 epox and got accuracy 0.8398 with validation accuracy of 0.8796 using learning date of 0.001 with adam optimizer and 80% data used for tsing and 20% data used for validation.

    ![result1](https://user-images.githubusercontent.com/26170668/27747443-93bca692-5de4-11e7-9fdf-c4300dda9f22.png)